radang2014/yquantum-2024/README.md

 Below is information about what is in each file:

 * `yquantum_classiq_challenge.ipynb`: Jupyter Notebook containing main challenge implementation.
 Run all cells in order.
 Change `sparse_states` near the top of the `main` function to change the desired state to prepare. **This file contains our implementation of the challenge requirements**.
+* `yquantum_classiq_challenge_amplitudes.ipynb`: Jupyter Notebook containing implementation of a slight modification of the challenge, but preparing states with complex amplitudes specified (rather than just probabilities).
+This extension activity fully implements the instructions from the paper rather than the simplified version instructed by the challenge. *This was not required by the challenge instructions.*
 * `yquantum_classiq_challenge_figure2.ipynb`: Jupyter Notebook containing implementation of the replication of part of Figure 2 done for our enrichment (see "Extensions Beyond the Challenge"). *This was not required by the challenge instructions.*
-* Files relating to the preparation of state with the following probabilities (circuit and results from one test case):
+* Files relating to the preparation of state with the following probabilities (circuit and results from one test case of our implementation of the challenge requirements):
     * Probability of 000: 0.25
     * Probability of 001: 0.5
     * Probability of 111: 0.25
     * `000_0.25_001_0.5_111_0.25_circuit.json`: JSON file containing export of constructed circuit for the preparation of the above state
     * `000_0.25_001_0.5_111_0.25_results.json`: JSON file containing export of results when running the constructed circuit
-* Files relating to the preparation of state with the following probabilities (circuit and results from another test case):
+* Files relating to the preparation of state with the following probabilities (circuit and results from another test case of our implementation of the challenge requirements):
     * Probability of 000011: 0.4
     * Probability of 111111: 0.6
     * `000011_0.4_111111_0.6_circuit.json`: JSON file containing export of constructed circuit for the preparation of the above state